missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 So far we have seen how to find files and code, but as you start spending more time in the shell you may want to find specific commands you typed at some point.
 The first thing to know is that the typing up arrow will give you back your last command and if you keep pressing it you will slowly go through your shell history.

+The `history` command will let you access your shell history programmatically.
+It will print your shell history to the standard output.
+If we want to search there we can pipe that output to `grep` and search for patterns.
+`history | grep find` will print commands with the substring "find".

 In most shells you can make use of `Ctrl+R` to perform backwards search through your history.
 After pressing `Ctrl+R` you can type a substring you want to match for commands in your history.
 As you keep pressing it you will cycle through the matches in your history.
 A nice addition on top of `Ctrl+R` comes with using [fzf](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings#ctrl-r) bindings.
 `fzf` is a general purpose fuzzy finder that can used with many commands.
 Here is used to fuzzily match through your history and present results in a convenient and visually pleasing manner.